-- ☐ Millions of workers are exposed to toxic materials - or any other hazards, (occupational hazards) and - exposures which are sufficient to result in a series of health problems. - Fortunately, the most distinguishing feature of the occupational hazards is that, - they are preventable. - ☐ Therefore, there is a crucial role that can be played by - Health professionals, both in - Recognizing work-related medical problems and - Taking appropriate measures to prevent them - ☐ Occupational Health is concerned with the effects of work on health is concerned with the effects of work on health, so it may be defined as that science devoted to the by the International Labor Office (ILO)
+- □ Millions of workers are exposed to toxic materials - or any other hazards, (occupational hazards) and - exposures which are sufficient to result in a series of health problems. - Fortunately, the most distinguishing feature of the occupational hazards is that, they are preventable.

+- □ Therefore, there is a crucial role that can be played by - Health professionals, both in - Recognizing work-related medical problems and - Taking appropriate measures to prevent them - Occupational Health - is concerned with the effects of work on health

+- Occupational Health

+- It is defined

+- by the International Labor Office (ILO)